rust-lang/compiler-team/content/working-groups/learning/_index.md

 ## What is the goal of this working group?
 This working group aims to accomplish the following:

-- Ensure that major components of rustc are covered in rustc-guide
+- Ensure that major components of rustc are covered in rustc-dev-guide
 - Ensure that API doc coverage is at least 90%

 # How can I get involved?